-Set tabs to 3 spaces
+Set tabs to 4 spaces

 You can set the default number of spaces a tab sets, including whether Webstorm uses a tab character or spaces.
-You want spaces, and you want to set this to default number of spaces to 3 spaces instead of 4.
+You want spaces, and you want to set this to default number of spaces to 4.
 Note that this is due to the way Kramdown handles the continuation of lists.